Trusted Vedic Astrology Platform

 Soul, Authority, Father, Government

 Surya is the Atmakaraka — the primary indicator of the soul's purpose and vitality.
 As a Sattvik Graha, its benefic or malefic expression depends on house lordship and aspects received, not its natural character alone.
+Surya's 6-year Mahadasha focuses life energy on identity, career visibility, and authority.

 ExaltationMesha 10° (Aries 10°)